jaejin0/codepath-prework/README.md

 The following **additional** features are implemented:

-- [x] Player's current health status using game logic
+- [x] Displaying player's current health status using game logic
 - [x] Buttons keeping 4x2 form
+- [x] Computer picks a different number of stages each time the game is played
+- [x] Differentiation of texts by changing the background color

 ## Video Walkthrough (GIF)